ctfer-io/chall-manager/webdocs/glossary/index.md

 ## ChallMaker

-The designer of the challenge, often with a security expert profile on the category (s)he contributes to.
+The designer of the challenge, often with a security expert profile on the category contributed to.
 This is an essential role for a CTF event, as without them, the CTF would simply not exist !

 Notice it is the **responsibility of the ChallMaker** to make its challenge **playable**, not the [Ops](#ops).